 The viscosity of the base oil used in GR Y VAC 3 is about 1400 cSt at 20° C whereas the oil used in the formulation of Braycote Micronic 803 is about 250 cSt.
 GR Y VAC 3 has a NLGI of 3 vs. for Braycote Micronic 803, an NLGI of 2.
 GR Y VAC 3 is slightly stiffer than the Braycote product.
 From a chemical composition standpoint, the base oil used for GR Y VAC 3 is a branched perfluorinated polyether, whereas the oil used in the Braycote product is linear.
 The vapor pressure of GR Y VAC 3 is about 10-13 torr at 20° C. Both greases can be used in vacuum, however, the torque requirements for GR Y VAC 3 would be higher.

 For use at low temperatures, for example in conjunction with a cryo stage in an SEM, we would expect that Apiezon N Cryogenic Vacuum Grease should be considered.
 We believe that the lower temperature properties of the Apiezon N product outweigh any considerations with regard to hydrocarbon off-gassing into the column.

 The composition of this product is a mixture of small PTFE particles (which won't dissolve in anything) and a perfluorinated polyether liquid.
-We have found that Castrol Brayco IC X-100 or Perfluorosolv® PFS-2 is an effective solvent for the liquid component of the formulated composition and aids in the removal of the grease from places where it is no longer needed or wanted.
+We have found that Castrol Brayco IC X-100 or Perfluorosolv PFS-2 or EnSolv NEXT are effective solvents for the liquid component of the formulated composition and aids in the removal of the grease from places where it is no longer needed or wanted.